April 9 – May 14, 2019

 Teaching philosophy: (1) Research-Based.
 Course is based on ideas from research publications.
 (2) Critical Thinking.
 We promote critical analysis and discussion of any information in this course.
 (3) Social Learning.
 Effective learning is social, thus course participants will have opportunities for ideas exchange and networking with peers and instructors.
 (4) Practice Change and Innovation.
 We encourage higher-level thinking among course participants to help them improve their real-world practices, and to develop new ideas and collaborations.

 Certificate.
+This is a non-credit course.
 Participants who successfully complete the course requirements are awarded a Cornell University certificate (PDF).
-Requirements include: (1) each week, write reflections on discussion boards, (2) each week, post one comment for another course participant on discussion board, (3) submit the final one-page project (your plan for nature education activities) by the last day of the course.
-This is a non-credit course.
+Requirements include: (1) each week, write reflections on discussion boards, (2) each week, post one comment for another course participant on discussion board, (3) submit the final one-page project (your plan for nature education activities) by the last day of the course, (4) write reflections for one webinar.
+You can print this checklist to remember all requirements.

 - Week 1 — Nature education framework.
 Background and definition.
 Nature education principles.
 Nature education outcomes.
 Individual and social benefits.